d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \vspace{2in}

-## Displaying a Single Categorical and Single Quantitative Variable
+### Displaying a single categorical and single quantitative variable

 The boxplot of 'Budget' in millions by 'Content rating' is plotted using the code below.
 This plot helps to compare the budget for different levels of content rating.